harveyj/aoc/2023/README.md

 Location: CT

+Part 2 redo 11/22/25 - cleaned up the thing I did via inspection and it worked!

 ## Day 21
 Traverse the infinite maze.
 The peak of this year's AOC.
 Part 1 is a nice warmup and I reimplemented it time after time to try to nail down part 2.